w3f/polkadot-wiki/docs/redenomination.md

 ---

 > Note: The DOT redenomination is taking place on 21 August, now to be known as Denomination Day, at
 > block #1,248,328.
-This block will happen at approximately 13:15 UTC, which is in Europe's
+This block will happen no earlier than 16:45 UTC, which is in Europe's
 > afternoon, China's evening and America's morning.

 While [DOT](learn-dot) is the unit of currency on Polkadot that most people use when interacting